mendersoftware/mender-docs/03.Devices/01.General-system-requirements/docs.md

 ---

 ##Device capacity
 The client binaries are about 7 MB in size, or about 4 MB when debug symbols are stripped (using the `strip` tool).
-This includes all dependencies for the client, such as the http, TLS, and JSON libraries.
+This includes most of the dependencies for the client, such as the http, TLS, and JSON libraries.

+The client depends on the LZMA library for Artifact compression, which is present in most Linux distributions, including those based on the Yocto Project and the Debian family.

 ##Bootloader support
 To support atomic rootfs rollback, Mender integrates with the bootloader of the device.
 Currently Mender supports [GRUB](https://www.gnu.org/software/grub/?target=_blank) and [U-Boot](http://www.denx.de/wiki/U-Boot?target=_blank).
 The bootloader installation, features and requirements vary depending on the target OS in use.
 Please see the [Yocto bootloader support](../yocto-project/bootloader-support) or [Debian bootloader support](../debian-family/bootloader-support) for more information.